filecoin-project/lotus-docs/content/en/docs/storage-providers/snap-deals/index.md

     ...
     ```

-    Right now we don't have any CC sectors that we can modify.
+    Right now we don't have any commited-capacity (CC) sectors that we can modify.

 1. Create a basic CC sector: